Prepare to Apply (Applicant Guide)

 Canada Revenue Agency (CRA) Business number (Question 6)

 A business number is a unique 9-digit number that the CRA assigned to your business or legal entity.
-For example, 123456789 RR 0001.
-Please see the CRA business number or registration number for further reference.
+For example, 123456789.
+You must include a document from the CRA dated within the last 2 years showing the legal name and valid business number.
+A screenshot of a recently created CRA business number will be accepted.

 Find more information about the Canada Revenue Agency.

-If you do not have a business number, provide 1 of the following:
+If you do not have a CRA business number, please consult the CRA Webpage for step-by-step instructions.

 Organization primary address (Question 7)

 State the primary address of your organization.
 The primary address is usually the head or main office.
 The full address is required including city, province and postal code.
-You cannot include a PO Box, this information, if applicable, can be included in the next question.
+Residential addresses are not accepted unless otherwise specified.
+You cannot include a PO Box; this information, if applicable, can be included in the next question.

 State "yes" or "no" to the question of whether your mailing address is the same as the primary address.
 If you answer "no", state the mailing address of your organization.